Table of Contents

 Gross description

-- Large, firm mass of the pancreas with ill defined borders, often with necrotic component, with or without cystic areas
+- Large, firm mass of the pancreas, with ill defined borders, often with necrotic component, with or without cystic areas

-- Some tumors are more demarcated
+- Some cases are more demarcated

 Microscopic (histologic) description

-- Squamous component can show keratinization with intercellular bridges or sheets of squamous cells with keratohyalin granules or pearls; some are adenoacanthoma-like with bland, mature squamous elements, whereas others are more basal-like with high N/C ratio and basophilic appearance
+- Squamous component can show keratinization with intercellular bridges or sheets of squamous cells with keratohyaline granules or pearls

 Microscopic (histologic) images